ahm3d-adnan-git/CrewaiJob-Agent-/readme.md

     innovation and growth in the tech industry.
 Ideal for leadership roles that require a strategic and innovative approach."""
 }
-**Note**: LLMs can provide different outputs for they same input, so what you get might be different than what you see in the video.
+**Note**: LLMs can provide different outputs for they same input, so what you get might be different than what you expect.
 ### this execution will take a few minutes to run
 result = job_application_crew.kickoff(inputs=job_application_inputs)
 - Dislplay the generated `tailored_resume.md` file.